-As you discuss, ask open-ended questions that will lead to great conversations.
+As you discuss, we encourage you to ask your child open-ended questions that will lead to great conversations.
 Here are some to get you started:

 After reading the text from page 136, paragraph 1, look at the pictures of the gods and goddesses worshipped in Egypt.
 Do you notice anything interesting or different about their faces?
 (Possible answer: Some have faces of people, others have animal faces.)

-Activity 2: Try the creative writing assignment suggested on the site or create a story of any kind including the Egyptian gods as characters.
+Activity 1: Creative writing assignment – create a story of any kind that includes the Egyptian gods as characters.
 If your child prefers art, try illustrating a cartoon, a comic strip, or picture.
 Once you’ve created a god, name him or her.
 Give them characteristics, jobs, and a backstory—let your child get as detailed as they want to!